 Verified first-hand by this editor: 2023-2026 Beijing subway use covering Capital Airport Express T3 → central Beijing (twice), Line 1 (Wangfujing-Tiananmen-Guomao) on three trips, Line 2 (loop around old city) once, Line 5 (Beijing South area) on one HSR-to-hotel trip, Line 8 (Wangfujing-Houhai) on a sightseeing day, Line 10 (Sanlitun- CBD) on three trips; Alipay-with-foreign-Visa Beijing-subway payment verified 2025-11 and 2026-01.

-Not verified first-hand for this editor: Daxing Airport Express ride (used the line at Caoqiao interchange only, not the airport leg); the Yikatong physical card purchase + refund process at peak hours; specific late- night service-disruption announcements (the editor's Beijing trips have been on normal service days).
+Not confirmed: Daxing Airport Express ride (used the line at Caoqiao interchange only, not the airport leg); the Yikatong physical card purchase + refund process at peak hours; specific late- night service-disruption announcements (the editor's Beijing trips have been on normal service days).

 Sources: first-person 2023-2026 Beijing subway observations, editor's about page, Amap (高德地图) transit-routing API queried 2026-05-21, official Beijing Subway app fare/timetable documentation 2026-05, Alipay “Beijing Subway” mini-program flow as documented in Alipay 2026, r/chinalife and r/Beijing threads 2024-2026 on subway operational patterns and safety.